 3. A quick taste test to decide if you need more salt or maple syrup.
 Adjust and serve.

 The smooth texture is similar to commercial ketchup.
 Most kids can’t really taste the difference.
 Store the ketchup in a glass jar with an airtight lid in the refrigerator for one week.
-If I find that after a few days the ketchup was barely eaten, I throw it into a pasta sauce and make a new batch next time I need it.
+If I find that the ketchup was barely eaten after a few days, I throw it into a pasta sauce and make a new batch the next time I need it.

-Optional: If you are in a bit of a bother and have no fresh tomatoes you can use 1 can of organic diced tomatoes.
-Drain the liquid from tomatoes.
-Draining the liquid makes the ketchup a little thicker.
-Put liquid aside to use in another recipe, otherwise dilute the liquid with water and feed your favourite plants.
+Optional: If you have no fresh tomatoes, you can use 1 can of organic diced tomatoes.
+Drain the juice from the tomatoes.
+Draining the liquid keeps the ketchup a little thicker.
+Put juice aside for another recipe.
+Otherwise, dilute the juice with water and feed your favourite plants.